 Frame construction system

-For the construction of prefabricated houses, we use a well-proven frame construction system that brings numerous advantages compared to traditional construction.
+To build our houses, we primarily use the well-proven frame construction system, which brings numerous advantages compared to conventional construction.

-What should be emphasized when it comes to the frame construction system is that this type of wood is available anywhere and does not require a high-tech industry to produce the components for the frame elements.
-That’s why the frame building system is stimulating for the local community and can be a driver of development in rural areas.
+It is important to point out that this construction method uses standardized, sawn timber, easily available in every sawmill, and does not require a high-tech industry for the production of elements (unlike, for example, CLT panels).
+This is why the frame system is a stimulus for the local economy and can be an important driver of development in rural areas.

 Roof structure with tile finish